jw2249a/2017-bayes-audit/2017-code/README.md

        *should* *not* contain this contest, but the ballot hasn't been further examined yet.
 (Requires a ballot style on the ballot.)
     7. **``-NoBallot``: The ballot doesn't exist.
 Perhaps it only exists in electronic form.
-(Suggested by Neal McBurnett)
+(Suggested by Neal McBurnett, as NoVVPR)

 * **Paper Ballot Collection Identifiers** (example: ``"BoulderPBC25"``) A paper ballot collection identifier is called a ``"pbcid"`` in the code.